flenniken/collections/readme.md

 [![icon](docs/rounded-icon.png)](#)

-Collections is a progressive web app for viewing curated collections of photos on an iphone.
+Collections is a progressive web app for viewing a curated collections of photos on an iphone.
 It runs in a browser but looks a lot like a native app.

-Each collection is a small set of related photos, for example photos of a trip to Many Glaciers Lodge.
-Since there are only a few images in a collection the user sees the best and more time can be spent on the description’s story.
-It is also easier to build well.
+Each collection contains the best photos of a photo shoot with a description about each one.
+Having associated text and good photos is intended to make the collection more meaningful and long lasting.

-You navigate and view images on three types of pages, the index page, the thumbnails page, and the image page.
+You navigate and view collections on three types of pages, the index page, the thumbnails page, and the image page.

 [⬇](#Contents) (table of contents at the bottom)